iograft/iograft-unreal/README.md

 ### Setting the Unreal Project Path

 When launching the Unreal subcore from iograft, the Unreal project to load is specified via the `UE_PROJECT_PATH` environment variable.
 There is some flexibility in how this is set.
 It can be set in the terminal prior to launching iograft, it can be set as an environment variable within iograft's environment json for the Unreal environment, etc.

-The project path is set via an environment variable because there is currently a limitation that the subcore launched from iograft cannot directly be passed args from the graph it is running from.